Hazard Notification System (HANS) for Volcanoes

 Current Aviation Color Code: ORANGE

-The current lava eruption began in July 2021 and since then has filled most of the summit crater and advanced into valleys below.
+The current eruption began in July 2021 and, since then, lava flows have filled most of the summit crater and advanced into valleys below.
 There have been no explosions at Great Sitkin Volcano since an event in May 2021.
-The volcano is monitored using local seismic and infrasound sensors, satellite data and web cameras, and regional infrasound and lightning networks.
+The volcano is monitored using local seismic and infrasound sensors, satellite data, webcams, and regional infrasound and lightning networks.

-To view monitoring data and other information about Great Sitkin: https://avo.alaska.edu/volcano/great-sitkin
+To view monitoring data and other information about Great Sitkin Volcano: https://avo.alaska.edu/volcano/great-sitkin

 SHISHALDIN (VNUM #311360)